swang2798/Test-Visualization/README.md

 # Test-Visualization
-Test visualization for Pascal Van Hentenryck's Lab
+Test visualization for Pascal Van Hentenryck's Lab.

-For macOS, you will need to install glfw and glew3 in order to run the program

-Best way is to use brew
+For macOS, you will need to install glfw and glew3 in order to run the program.
+Best way is to use brew.

 brew install glfw3